-Based on the sequence of simulations with Re in [30, 800], we may conclude that while Reynolds number has significant influence on the structure of shed vortices, it has little influence on the vortex shedding frequency and the averaged drag-coefficient (\bar{C}d) for Re in (200, 800).
+Based on the sequence of simulations with Re range [30, 800], we may conclude that while the Reynolds number has significant influence on the structure of shed vortices, it has little influence on the vortex shedding frequency and the averaged drag coefficient (\bar{C}d) for Re in (200, 800).

-2. Influence of dimensionless flexure modulus
+3.2.
+Influence of dimensionless flexure modulus

-A series of simulations with varying flexure modulus (\hat{K}b) were performed to explore the influence of flexure modulus on the vortex shedding and drag-coefficient.
+A series of simulations with varying flexure modulus (\hat{K}b) was performed to explore its influence on the vortex shedding and drag coefficient.
 All other parameters were kept the same.
-The value of \hat{K}b varied from 0.1037 to 2.89×10-4.
+The value of \hat{K}b varied from 0.1037 to 2.89 \times 10-4.
 The other dimensionless parameters were: Re = 247.5, $\hat{L} = 0.37$, Fr = 27.83, $\hat{K}s = 2.69 \times 10^4$.
-The inflow speed was $V_0 = 300 \ cm/s$, the fiber was 3.3 cm long.
-See Fig. 5 for four typical simulation results with different flexure modulus.
-From this figure we see that the flexure modulus has significant influence on the structure of shed vortices.
-As \hat{K}b decreases, the fiber becomes more flexible.
-It bends and gets streamlined more easily.
-The wake behind the fiber narrows and the vortices shed look quite different.
+The inflow speed was $V_0 = 300 \text{ cm s}^{-1}$, the fibre was 3.3 cm long.
+See figure 5 for four typical simulation results with different flexure modulus.
+From this figure we see that the flexure modulus has a significant influence on the structure of shed vortices.
+As K_b decreases, the fibre becomes more flexible.
+It bends and is streamlined more easily.
+The wake behind the fibre narrows and the vortices shed look quite different.
 As \hat{K}b decreases, the shed vortices are approximately aligned with the mainstream flow at first, then become nearly perpendicular to the flow, and finally return to the state of being aligned with the flow.
-Fig. 6 plots the drag-coefficient versus time and the position of the fiber.
-As the flexure modulus decreases between 0.1037 and 1.44×10^{-3} fiber vibration becomes more violent.
-Consequently the C_d-t curve becomes more oscillatory.
-When the flexure modulus is further decreased, the fiber becomes more aligned with the flow and less fiber oscillation is seen.
-Consequently the $C_d - t$ curve is less oscillatory.
+Figure 6 plots the drag coefficient versus time and the position of the fibre.
+As the flexure modulus decreases between 0.1037 and 1.44×10^{-3} fibre vibration becomes more violent.
+Consequently the C_d -t curve becomes more oscillatory.
+When the flexure modulus is further decreased, the fibre becomes more aligned with the flow and less fibre oscillation is seen.
+Consequently the C_d -t curve is less oscillatory.
 This may be explained as follows.
-To oscillate in this situation (the majority of the fiber is almost parallel to the mainstream flow), the fiber has to displace more fluid with larger momentum in the vertical direction (y-component of momentum).
-This restricts the motion of the fiber.
-Therefore, the fiber vibrates in a narrower range and the $C_d - t$ curve is less oscillatory.
-It is worth noticing that the drag-coefficient as a function of time monotonically decreases as the flexure modulus decreases as shown in the top panel of Fig. 6 (see Zhu & Peskin 2007) for a detailed $C_d - \hat{K}b$ plot).
-This is probably because the shape drag dominates the total drag and apparently it becomes less and less when the fiber gets more and more aligned with the mainstream flow due to the decrease in flexure modulus.
+To oscillate in this situation (the majority of the fibre is almost parallel to the mainstream flow), the fibre has to displace more fluid with larger momentum in the vertical direction (y-component of momentum).
+This restricts the motion of the fibre.
+Therefore, the fibre vibrates in a narrower range and the C_d -t curve is less oscillatory.
+Note that the drag coefficient as a function of time monotonically decreases as the flexure modulus decreases as shown in the top panels of figure 6 (see Zhu & Peskin 2007 for a detailed $C_d - \hat{K}b$ plot).
+This is probably because the shape drag dominates the total drag and apparently it becomes smaller the fibre gets more and more aligned with the mainstream flow, due to the decrease in flexure modulus.